 Montezuma’s Sea Dog

-I’d been given a bar of dark chocolate some time ago – Montezuma’s Sea Dog.
-I loved the colour of the packaging and the idea of the unusual flavour – lime and sea salt.
+I’d been given a bar of dark chocolate some time ago, Montezuma’s Sea Dog.
+I loved the colour of the packaging and the idea of the unusual flavour which was lime and sea salt.
 I kept it safe and sound wondering if I should cook with it or just savour it in its entire choclolatiness.
 Then I forgot about it.

 Montezuma’s have been making organic chocolate for the past 11 years.
 Started by husband and wife team, Helen and Simon Pattinson they have grown from their first small shop in Brighton to selling their products around the UK and online.
 I have tried a number of their bars over the years, some I’ve really enjoyed and others not so much.

 (71%) – Ecuadorian cocoa solids, sugar, vanilla, sea salt, lime oil.